The first seminar of 2025 in the Auto / Bio / Fiction series presents writer Kim Adrian and critic Karen Ferreira-Meyers.

 Through a close reading of selected passages, this discussion highlights the stylistic and thematic innovations within women’s autofiction, underscoring its importance as a genre that empowers women to speak unapologetically from their own perspectives.
 Ultimately, Unveiling Truths advocates for the recognition of women’s autofiction as a bold artistic approach that not only redefines narrative boundaries but also contributes significantly to feminist literature and the broader cultural discourse on identity and selfhood.

 Attendance is free but booking is required to receive a link to attend.
+Bookings are now closed.
+Watch the video recording of the seminar:

 The speakers